BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Blessed are they which do hunger and thirst after righteousness: for they shall be filled.” - Matthew 5:6 (KJV)

 "Blessed are the merciful: for they shall obtain mercy.” - Matthew 5:7 (KJV)

+“Blessed are the pure in heart: for they shall see God.” - Matthew 5:8 (KJV) (I Brandon Roger Kastning Truly Have w/ My Two Witnesses [More In Detail Later])